-General Sheep Rules

-1. Please read all General rules, species rules and guidelines, there is much information there, not included here.

-2. Prior entry and payment of fees is required for Sheep classes via Fair Entry.

-3. All sheep members must have attended a Meat Quality Assurance training as a Junior Member, and as a Senior Member to be eligible to show at Larimer County Fair a.
-This regulation requires sheep to have Scrapie ID (flock ID) ear tags that list their flock of origin.
+- 1. Please read all the General Information and Rules, Exhibitor Rules and 4-H Livestock Division Rules, information is included there that is not in this section. - 2.
+Prior entry and payment of fees is required for Sheep classes via Fair Entry. - 3.
+All sheep members must have attended a Meat Quality Assurance training as a Junior Member, and as a Senior Member to be eligible to show at Larimer County Fair - 4.
+NAIS Premise Identification numbers need to be recorded for each animal through 4-H online. - 5.
+The USDA's Scrapic Eradication Program will be enforced at the 2024 Larimer County Fair. - a.
+This regulation requires sheep to have Scrapie ID (flock ID) ear tags that list their flock of origin. - b.
+Sheep required to have Scrapie tags are: All breeding ewes regardless of age, all market lambs. - c.

-4. The USDA's Scrapie Eradication Program will be enforced at the 2023 Larimer County Fair.

-b.
-Sheep required to have Scrapie tags are: All breeding ewes regardless of age, all market lambs.

-c.
 Registered sheep may use legible tattoos or readable microchips (EIDs) with Breed Registration Numbers (in place of Scrapie tags).
 Registration papers must be provided for verification.
-Illegible tattoos and non-readable EIDs must be replaced with a USDA Scrapie ID Tag.

-5. Market lamb exhibitors may use meshed or plastic muzzles at the Larimer County Fair.
-The muzzle style must allow the lamb to drink water.

-6. Sheep must always have water in their pens.

-a.
-Electrolytes can be added to the water.

-7. Drenching with drench guns is allowed.

-a.
-The drench must be a liquid substance for permitted for sheep and deemed legal and humane.

-b.
-No pumping will be allowed.

-8. Shearing will be allowed until 4:00 p.m. on Friday, August 4th in the East Pavilion only.

-9. Ewes that are tagged as a market animal will be eligible to compete as a breeding animal in the breeding show as long as the exhibitor is enrolled in both the market and breeding programs.
+Illegible tattoos and non-readable EIDs must be replaced with a USDA Scrapie ID Tag. - 5.
+Market lamb exhibitors may use meshed or plastic muzzles at the Larimer County Fair.
+The muzzle style must allow the lamb to drink water. - 6.
+Sheep must always have water in their pens. - a.
+Electrolytes can be added to the water. - 7.
+Drenching with drench guns is allowed. - a.
+The drench must be a liquid substance for permitted for sheep and deemed legal and humane. - b.
+No pumping will be allowed. - 8.
+Shearing will be allowed until 4:00 p.m. on Friday, August 4th in the East Pavilion only. - 9.
+Ewes that are tagged as a market animal will be eligible to compete as a breeding animal in the breeding show as long as the exhibitor is enrolled in both the market and breeding programs. - 10.
+Market Lambs must be carrying all milk teeth in normal positions.
+Lambs showing either or both of the first pair of permanent incisors will be disqualified.
+Members of the Show Management Committee and Superintendents retain the right to check teeth on Market Lambs prior to the show.